richq/scons-android/README.md

 This is useful if your project does not use the standard Android layout.

+## ProGuard

+Enabling ProGuard in your project is done by setting PROGUARD_CONFIG to the name of the configuration file.
+This is analogous to the way it is done in the official build system and lets you make use of the `android` command line tool to generate the correct configuration.
+For Android SDK r16 and earlier you should use a line like this to use the generated configuration file:

+    env['PROGUARD_CONFIG'] = 'proguard.cfg'

+Prior to Android SDK r17 the `proguard.cfg` file contained all of the configuration settings needed for Android.
+This was a bad idea as updates to the defaults would mean manual steps to regenerate proguard.cfg for every Android developer.
+From r17 onwards a default configuration template is included in the SDK, so your PROGUARD_CONFIG value should look like this:

+    # Android SDK r17+
+    env['PROGUARD_CONFIG'] = '$ANDROID_SDK/tools/proguard/proguard-android.txt:proguard-project.txt'

+This will use the SDK's configuration followed by your own.
+Note the name change to proguard-project.txt.
+You must separate configuration files with the path seperator symbol ':' or ';'.
+The `android` tool actually creates an empty proguard config file now (it just has comments) so there's really no need to use your own if you are happy with the defaults.
+In that case, the PROGUARD_CONFIG value can be:

+    # Android SDK r17+, just the defaults
+    env['PROGUARD_CONFIG'] = '$ANDROID_SDK/tools/proguard/proguard-android.txt'

+ProGuard is only executed when you run a release build, which is only performed when the ANDROID_KEY_STORE and ANDROID_KEY_NAME variables are set in the Environment used in `env.AndroidApp()`.

 ## Native Activity

 The native activity feature was new in Android 2.3 and provides a way to create